Editors note by Ian Greenhalgh:

 Generally the fusion of two nuclei with masses which are lower than iron (which, together with nickel, has the largest binding energy per nucleon) releases energy.
 However the fusion of nuclei which are heavier than iron absorbs energy.
 One can see the opposite with regard to the reverse process, nuclear fission.
 Generally this means that fusion occurs for lighter elements only (e.g. hydrogen isotopes).
 Normally fission only occurs for heavier elements

 To understand the design of nuclear weapons, it is useful to know the important similarities and differences between fission and fusion.
 The two reactions approximately generate a million times more energy than comparable chemical reactions.
 This means that nuclear bombs are a million times over more powerful than conventional bombs.

-Posted by Ian Greenhalgh on July 21, 2016, With 5631 Reads Filed under WarZone.
+Posted by Ian Greenhalgh on July 21, 2016, With 5654 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.